 At any price point, the high-ISO performance of the Sony a7 III is superb, rivaled only by cameras like the Sony a7R III and Nikon D850.
 But when you consider that it’s a sub-$2000 camera (for the body, that is), then it really stands out and sets a very high bar.

 The a7 III’s low-light performance is streets ahead of something like the Fujifilm X-T2’s (which I still think has impressive low-light performance).
-Although, to be fair, that’s not quite an apple-to-apples comparison, in part because there’s still a sizable price difference, and in part because the X-T2 uses a smaller APS-C sensor, whereas the a7 III uses a larger full-size sensor.
+Although, to be fair, that’s not quite an apples-to-apples comparison, in part because there’s still a sizable price difference, and in part, because the X-T2 uses a smaller APS-C sensor, whereas the a7 III uses a larger full-size sensor.